 On July 1 2013 a new set of rules entered into force in Denmark, allowing for interim injunctions to arise from and run parallel to normal court actions, rather than as a separate matter before the main proceedings.
-It is hoped that this will shorten the timespan between commencement of proceedings and resolution of the matter; however, at the time of writing the rules have not yet been seen in use.
+The main purpose of the new rules is to shorten the timespan between commencement of proceedings and resolution of the matter.

 Successful infringement actions may result in the court ordering the infringer to: